Wondering how to improve short-term memory after brain injury? You’ve come to the right place.

 - Remember what’s on their grocery list

-Essentialy, short-term memory allows you to learn new things and interact with the world.
+Essentially, short-term memory allows you to learn new things and interact with the world.
 This can explain why behavior changes after TBI are quite common.

 Causes of Short-Term Memory Loss After Brain Injury

 Several brain regions help process and encode memories, and damage to any of these areas can cause short-term memory loss.
 Some of the main areas of the brain involved in memory include the:

 Even if a brain injury does not directly damage these areas, research has shown that prolonged levels of stress can shrink the hippocampus.
 This helps explain why even mild traumatic brain injury survivors can experience memory loss.

 Cognitive Tricks to Improve Short-Term Memory After Brain Injury